nplan/HomeButtons/docs/setup.md

 ## Insert The Battery

-You will need one 18650 Li-Ion battery cell (not included).
-Please only use reputable brands.
+You will need one 18650 Li-Ion battery cell (**not included**).
+Please use a high quality cell with greater than 3000 mAh capacity.

 1. Detach the back cover by inserting a flat headed screwdriver in the hole at the bottom and twisting it.
 Then pull it off.